amfoss/praveshan/README.md

 ### 4. Here is an exciting Contest!

 We know that you all love Problem Solving, and we have planned a special contest for you!
 Are you ready?
 Oops, we have a slight problem!
 We have lost the link generated in the morning and we have contacted the Police to find it.
-Maybe you should try too (You guys are Problem-Solver's after all).
+Maybe you should try too (You guys are problem-solvers after all).
 Until then, you can proceed to solve the below challenges. :point_down:

 > BTW, remember that the Hackerrank challenge link always starts with the URL, https://www.hackerrank.com/